-Recycling is a hot topic in 2019 and is set to continue to be so.
+Recycling is a hot topic and will continue to be so.
 We often hear about household recycling and the waste materials you can and can’t pop in the relevant bin.
-How about for a business though?
-What’s your current recycling process and are you making the most out of it?
-Could you do more that will even save time and money?
-Today we are investigating polystyrene and the benefits of its specific recycle process.
+What’s it like for a business?

 Available in solid blocks or foam, polystyrene is a synthetic aromatic hydrocarbon made from the monomer styrene.
 It’s a clear, hard, brittle, lightweight material, often used in packaging.
 Polystyrene is an inexpensive material and is therefore widely used, particularly among factories manufacturing companies and the food industry.